What is cruelty-free, and is it the same as vegan?

 In the About section on their site, Jason states that they started their brand in 1959 after becoming disenchanted by big companies and big chemicals.
 They say that they “harnessed their free-spirited California mindset” to create products that use simple, safe, and gentler ingredients.

-They also have a “code of honor” on their site that lists the ingredients they don’t use.
+They also have a list of ingredients they don’t use on their site.
 These include:

 - Harsh Sulfates